Yeti47/cryospy/README.md

 - **Motion Detection**: Instant alerts when motion is detected by any camera
 - **Storage Warnings**: Notifications when storage usage exceeds thresholds
+- **Authentication Failures**: Security alerts when repeated authentication failures are detected

 Configure SMTP settings in the server configuration to enable notifications.